katyayani-1/Stock-Movement-Prediction-Using-Sentiment-Analysis-of-Reddit-Posts-/README.md

 Get Reddit API credentials by creating an app on Reddit and update them in scraper.py.

-Run the Scripts
-1. Scrape Reddit data
+Run the Scripts1.
+Scrape Reddit data python scraper.py
-python scraper.py

 2.Perform Sentiment Analysis: